kotlin-orm/ktorm/docs/source/en/joining.md

 Limited to the Kotlin language, although the `Table.aliased` can create a copied table object with a specific alias, it's return type cannot be the same as the caller's type but only `Table<E>`.
 Here we define the `Employees` table by an object keyword, and because the keyword defines a singleton object, it's not possible for Ktorm to create a new object of type `Employees`.

-To use self joining normally, we recommended that **if we need to use table aliases, please don't define tables as Kotlin's singleton objects, please use classes instead, and override the `aliased` function to return the same type as the concrete table classes:**
+To use self joining normally, we recommend that **if we need to use table aliases, please don't define tables as Kotlin's singleton objects, please use classes instead, and override the `aliased` function to return the same type as the concrete table classes:**

 ```kotlin
 class Employees(alias: String?) : Table<Nothing>("t_employee", alias) {